Latest Dynatrace

 To create a workflow for this guardian

-Go to Three golden signals guardian.
+Go to your guardian.

-In the Event trigger pane, select events.
+In your workflow, in the Event trigger pane, set Event type to events.

 In Filter query box, copy and paste the following filter query and replace "your service name":